ma8u/board-card-games/README.md

 + Food Forest : Connecting plants based on their ability to co-exist using Cards with symbols.

-## Authors
+## Final Notes
-This series was developed by ma8u and son for the purpose of learning about ways some plants grow well together and others do not.
+This series was developed for the purpose of learning about ways some plants grow well together and others do not.
 The scheme can be used as a template for garden planning by using real plants in every card based on their characteristics.

 ## License
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.